ICANN Domain Validation Requirements

-ICANN, the organization that oversees domain name registrations for most top-level domains, requires validation of your registrant email address whenever a new domain is registered, or your registrant email address or name is changed.
+ICANN, the organization that oversees domain name registrations for most top-level domains, requires validation of your registrant email address whenever a new domain is registered or your registrant email address or name is changed.
 Failure to validate your registrant email address results in suspension of the domain name after 15 days of non-compliance.

 When you make a change to your registrant’s email address or name, you’ll be presented with a confirmation screen that tells you whether the change locks any of your domains for transfer, and that you may have to verify the change by email.
+Shortly after, you’ll receive a verification email.

 Contact change confirmation